dingo-actual/om/readme.md

     - Learn effectively, regardless of the choice of tokenizer
     - Potentially eliminate the need for a tokenizer

 To the best of my knowledge, these features are novel.
-If you find any references to these features in the literature, please let me know!
+If you find any references to these features in the literature, please let me know.
+My email is [ryan@beta-reduce.net](ryan@beta-reduce.net)

 I do not plan on publishing a paper on this project.
 If you would like to use this project in your own work, please cite this repository, and its creator (Ryan P. Taylor).